All Falls Down: Music video

+The music video on YouTube has received over 80 million views as of August 2024.

 Live performances

-West performed the song live on Def Poetry Jam in 2004 as a poem titled "Self Conscious".
+West performed portions of the song live on Def Poetry Jam in 2003 as a poem titled "Self Conscious".
 A performance of "All Falls Down" was included on West's 2006 live album Late Orchestration, which was recorded in 2005 at Abbey Road Studios in London.
 It was performed live by West in 2015 as the closer to his headlining set at Glastonbury.

 The song was performed by West as part of a medley at the 2004 MTV Video Music Awards, as well on numerous television shows, including; Late Show with David Letterman, Total Request Live, The Tonight Show with Jay Leno, and Later... with Jools Holland.